Bao, Various Locations

 Dumplings’ Legend, Chinatown

 Every good night ends with a trip to the local takeaway.
 But in Chinatown, forget kebabs: it’s all about midnight dumplings.
 True to its name, Dumplings’ Legend is the only place for a late-night fix.
 Open until 2:30am on a weekend, the team offers an extensive menu of steamed delights, including xiao long bao (steamed pork dumplings), its signature dish.

 Lina Stores, King’s Cross & Soho

-Much-loved Soho pasta joint Lina Stores now has a second site in King’s Cross.
+Much-loved Soho pasta joint Lina Stores now has a second site in King’s Cross, with another on the way, this time in Marylebone.
 Within a Victorian transit shed behind Granary Square, the location is bedecked in the deli’s signature green and white stripes, and stocked with the very best Italian pantry essentials to eat in or take away.
-Diners can enjoy the theatre of the open kitchen while they wait for dishes – such as crab, scallop and prawn rondini and pappardelle with ox-tail ragu and provolone piccante – to arrive.
+Diners can enjoy the theatre of the open kitchen while they wait for dishes – such as black truffle tagliolini and pappardelle with beef shin ragu and horseradish gremolata – to arrive.
 A pared-back selection of secondi includes ‘overnight’ beef cheeks.

 21 Stable Street, King’s Cross, N1C 4DR and 51 Greek Street, Soho, W1D 4EH